 10. At the "Right" Time, Talk with Her to Explore and Share About the Possibility of Getting Professional Help.

 Timing for this conversation is of utmost importance.
-Consider her energy level, her schedule that day, her schedule for the next few hours, her general mood and attitude.
+Consider her energy level, her schedule that day, her schedule for the next few hours, and her general mood and attitude.
 Your approach is important.
-Perhaps begin by suggesting to her that you realize you have made some serious mistakes and that you realize you have hurt her, (although this is not the time for an all-out, detailed, lengthy confession, and request for forgiveness.
-But a time to communicate or re-communicate that you have been wrong, and that you are “beginning” to see there are some real changes in you that you need to make.
+Perhaps begin by suggesting to her that you realize you have made some serious mistakes and that you realize you have hurt her.
+However, this is not the time for an all-out, detailed, lengthy confession, and request for forgiveness.
+Instead, this is the time to communicate or re-communicate that you have been wrong and that you are “beginning” to see there are some real changes in you that you need to make.
 This will take humility.
-But without your admission to her of your seeing ways you have hurt her and of your wrong- doings she will only remain stuck in a defensive or accusatory posture.
+But without your admission to her of you seeing the ways you have hurt her and of your wrongdoings she will only remain stuck in a defensive or accusatory posture.

-Unless she sees in you a spirit of humility, and a sincere willingness to change, she is not likely to be receptive at all.
-And at this point, don’t expect that she will be thrilled or outwardly “impressed” with your admission, but that it may help her to begin to open up to the possibility that you are willing to change and to the possibility that the marriage might benefit from getting Professional help.
+Unless she sees in you a spirit of humility and a sincere willingness to change, she is not likely to be receptive at all.
+And at this point, don’t expect that she will be thrilled or outwardly “impressed” with your admission.
+But, in time these changes may help her to begin to open up to the possibility you are willing to change.
+Additionally, she may then entertain the possibility of getting Professional help.

-Share information with her about the advantage of attending an Marriage Renewal Weekend rather than the traditional one-hour-a-week counseling.
-Refer to the article on our website; “Why Traditional One-Hour-a-Week Counseling is Ineffective for Struggling Marriages.”
-Point her to our website www.MarriageMinistry.org on your laptop and show her about the ministry.
+Share information with her about the advantage of attending a Marriage Renewal Weekend rather than the traditional one-hour-a-week counseling.
+Point her to our website on your laptop and show her about the ministry.

-Allow her to get acquainted with the ministry on her own some without you having to tell her all about it.
-Provide her a printed copy of some testimonials and an article from our site.
-Show her the information about the format of Marriage Renewal Retreats, and dates of our upcoming Marriage Renewal Retreats.
+Allow her to acquaint herself with the ministry on her own.
+Provide her with a printed copy of some testimonials and an article from our site.
+Show her the information about the format and dates of our upcoming Christian Couples Retreats.
 Don’t try to push anything on her.
-At this point just introduce her to the idea by point it out to her.
+At this point just introduce her to the idea by pointing it out to her.
 Allow her to read it for herself and give her some time to think about it.